uncryptor/TDecryptor/README.md

 To compile from source, you need a compiler with C++ 20 support and make sure the `codecvt` depreciation preprocessor definitions are set.

-Other VS versions and/or compilers might work but I have not tested this.
+I used Visual Studio 2022; other VS versions and/or compilers might work but I have not tested this.

 # Notes